§ 6301 Definitions [For application of this section, see 79 Del. Laws, c. 161, § 5]

 (1) Material misstatement or omission on the application for a dealer license.

 (2) Failure to maintain an established place of business, business phone or Division of Revenue Dealer Business License.

-(3) Failure to comply subsequent to receipt from the Division of a cease and desist order; or a written warning or arrest; or failure to comply with this title and Title 30.
+(3) Failure to comply subsequent to receipt from the Division of a cease and desist order or a written warning or arrest.

-(4) Conviction of the dealership of any fraudulent or criminal act in violation of Title 11 in connection with the business of selling vehicles.
+(5) Conviction of the dealership licensee or licensees of any fraudulent or criminal act in violation of Title 11 or Title 30 in connection with the business of selling vehicles.

 § 6314 Suspension and hearing notices.

 (a) No license issued under this title shall be suspended, revoked or renewal thereof refused, until a written copy of the complaint made has been furnished to the licensee against whom the same is directed.
 The written notice of complaint shall be sent to the licensee by certified mail, return receipt requested, addressed to the last known address as shown on the license or dealership application or other record of information in possession of the Division.
 The written notice shall inform the licensee of the following:

 (1) This Division's intention to suspend, revoke or deny renewal of the dealership license.